DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Diffusion-Driven Model Inversion (DiffMI)

 \section{Diffusion-Driven Model Inversion (DiffMI)}

-This section introduces DiffMI. \cref{overview} outlines the objectives and overall framework (\cref{fig_DiffMI}). \cref{problem_loss} formalizes the problem and defines the objective function.
-The three core algorithmic components, latent code initialization, selection, and manipulation, are detailed in \cref{latentgeneration,TopN,manipulaiton}.
+\cref{threatmodel} introduces the threat model. \cref{overview} outlines the objectives and overall framework (\cref{fig_DiffMI}). \cref{problem_loss} formalizes the problem and defines the objective function.
+The three core algorithmic components, including latent code initialization, selection, and manipulation, are detailed in \cref{latentgeneration,TopN,manipulaiton}.
 Notations are summarized in the supplementary materials.